This ancient Mediterranean city has a Miami vibe

 The seaside getaway of Jaffa, Israel, offers sweeping views of the Mediterranean.
 Its close proximity to the vibrant Tel Aviv has turned this locale from an ancient port city to a modern metropolis with nightlife that looks like something you'd seen in Miami, as you can see in the video above.

-Its vibe has caught the attention of CNN's Travel editors who recently named the city to its list of 19 places to visit in 2019.
+Its vibe has caught the attention of CNN's Travel editors who recently named the city to its list of 19 places to visit.
 They take particular note of its vast array of shops, high-end hotels and mouth-watering restaurants.

 Below, we take a look at a few other things that make Jaffa special.